King-James-II/fullstack-capstone-project/README.md

 ## Tasks Accomplished:

+- Created an endpoint to register a user in the database (/register) in authRoutes.js.
+- Configured the api/auth route in the Express application (app.js) to use the routes defined in authRoutes.js.
+- Handled errors and structured responses in a server environment.

+## Previous Tasks Accomplished:

 - Implemented SearchPage.js component to enable searching for gifts.
 - Styled the search page using CSS in SearchPage.css.
 - Added /app/search route to App.js.
 - Added Search link to the navigation bar in NavBar.js.

-## Previous Tasks Accomplished:

 - Implemented DetailsPage.js component to fetch and display detailed information about a gift.
 - Styled the Details Page using CSS in DetailsPage.css.
 - Created RegisterPage and LoginPage components for user registration and login functionalities.